I live in Houston and love writing reviews of the local restaurants and stores I visit with family and friends.

 He that takes medicine and neglects diet, wastes the skills of the physician.

 In Business Since 1976!

 This is a family-owned restaurant that has been in business in Houston since 1976.
-That says a lot for their popularity and staying power!
+That says a lot about their popularity and staying power!
 According to their website, the owners operated a restaurant in Seoul, Korea, for decades before moving to the United States.
 Also mentioned is the fact of their being named the “Best Chinese Restaurant in Houston” by KHOU, which is our local Channel 11 Houston.

 We ate at the North China restaurant for many years when it was located behind the Memorial City Professional Buildings near the Memorial City Hospital.
-The address of the current location is 14525 Katy Freeway, Houston, Texas 77079.
+The address of the current location is 14525 Katy Freeway, Houston, Texas, 77079.

 This is in the so-called Energy Quarter of West Houston near Highway 6.
 It is in an enclave of buildings with an assortment of other restaurants and businesses.
 They have an end cap with an outdoor dining space for those days in metro Houston when the weather invites outdoor dining.